 - The complaint has been filed within 180 days of the violation being detected

-Breach fines and charges for violating HIPAA regulations are handled by the Department of Justice and split into two categories: reasonable cause and willful neglect.
+Department of Justice is the authority that handles all the breach fines and charges for violating HIPAA regulations.
+They split the fines and charges into two categories: reasonable cause and willful neglect.

 - Fines for “reasonable cause” violations range from $100 to $50,000.

 - Penalties for “willful neglect” violations can range from $10,000 to $50,000 and can result in criminal charges.

 - Charges for offenses involving fraud can result in a $100,000 fine, with up to 5 years in prison.